mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 #### 5.4.3 Value Attribute

-Attribute that will serve as source of value for current series.
+This attribute serves as a value source for the current series.

 #### 5.4.4 Slice Color

-Optional expression that when evaluated will return unique color for single series.
+This is an optional expression that, when evaluated, will return a unique color for a single series.

 #### 5.4.5 Hole Radius

-Controls hole radius at the center of the chart.
-When value is zero the hole is not visible.
+This property controls hole radius at the center of the chart (a value of *0* renders the hole invisible).

 ## 6 Migrating to Charts v3